top of page

 The 3-3-3 rule is a practical guideline often used in real estate design and staging to create balanced and appealing spaces.
 It suggests that when arranging furniture or decor, you should aim for:

-3 layers of lighting: Combining ambient, task, and accent lighting to create a versatile and inviting atmosphere.
+• 3 Layers of Lighting: Combining ambient, task, and accent lighting creates a versatile and inviting atmosphere.

-3 textures: Mixing different materials like wood, metal, and fabric to add depth and interest.
+• 3 Textures: Mixing different materials like wood, metal, and fabric adds depth and interest.

 Applying the 3-3-3 rule helps avoid clutter and ensures that rooms feel cohesive and thoughtfully designed.
 For example, in a living room, you might have a bold rug (texture), a chandelier (lighting), and a large painting (focal point) working together harmoniously.